telerik/blazor-docs/components/notification/open-close-hide.md

 ## Hide All Notifications

-To hide all notifications, you can use the `HideAll` method.
+To hide all notifications, you use the `HideAll` method.
 This function enables you to easily and quickly close all notifications at once.

 >caption Hide All Notifications